quicwg/base-drafts/draft-ietf-quic-http.md

 streams long after the server had discarded state, leading to disparate views of the prioritization the client had attempted to express.

-In HTTP/3, placeholders are given their own number space that spans between 0 and 2^62-1.
+In HTTP/3, placeholders are given their own number space that spans between zero and 2^62-1.
 By using the `SETTINGS_NUM_PLACEHOLDERS` setting, the server advertises the range of placeholder IDs it is committing to maintain state, which is between zero and one less than the value of this setting.
 Clients can